klharp/D3-DataJournalism/README.md

 - - -

-## Required Assignment: D3 Dabbler
+## Required Assignment

 Using D3, created a scatter plot between two of the data variables `Healthcare vs. Poverty`.

+* Rendered the state abbreviations within the circle elements.
+* Scaled the axes appropriately.
+* Styled the text and circle elements.

 ![Default Plot](Images/default_graph.png)
 - - -